Mapleton Public Library

 The Mapleton Public Library is the public library serving Mapleton, Minnesota, United States.
 It was built as a Carnegie library in 1910.
 The building was listed on the National Register of Historic Places in 2009 for its local significance in the theme of social history.
-It was nominated for representating the civic push for public libraries in Minnesota, abetted by philanthropic grants from steel magnate Andrew Carnegie.
+It was nominated for representing the civic push for public libraries in Minnesota, abetted by philanthropic grants from steel magnate Andrew Carnegie.